Accommodation COVID-19 FAQs

 Based on current government guidelines, our campuses will reopen for teaching in the autumn semester/block from the following dates:

-For further information regarding our plans to welcome students to campus in September 2020, please see our general COVID-19 FAQs.
+For further information regarding our response to the latest government advice please see our general COVID-19 FAQs.

 The university has committed to starting the September semester/block on time, as planned, and we do not envisage a late start.
 In the unlikely event of a delayed start to the term, we will amend the Licence to Occupy (contract) in line with the new semester/block dates.